Does Progressive Snapshot Really Save You Money?

 You are reeled in by the fact that you could cut down your insurance premiums.

-While you will save money, the savings might not be what you think, or you are led to believe.
-Progressive advertises their savings as “BIG discounts,” and the company’s website states that they have saved their current policyholders at the time of sign up and in the long run.
+While you will save money with the Snapshot, the savings might not be what you think or are led to believe.
+Progressive advertises their savings as “BIG discounts,” and the company’s website states that they have saved their current policyholders at the time of sign-up and in the long run.

 Before assuming you will walk away cutting your insurance bill drastically, you need to assess the numbers and how this program works.